Does IES Holdings (IESC) Pay a Dividend? (2026)

 IES has historically prioritized reinvestment, acquisitions, and share repurchases over a regular dividend.
 Investors interested in current income should confirm the company's latest capital-return policy in its most recent filings.

 Walnut is informational, not investment advice.
-Dividend figures are approximate and dated; verify current yield, schedule, and policy with IESC's investor relations page or your broker.
+Dividend figures on this page come from a mid-2026 data pull and are approximate; verify the current yield, amount, schedule, and policy with IESC's investor relations page or your broker before acting on them.